 So, knowing that through at least January 1, 2018, the only way to access cannabis is still by getting a physician’s recommendation and becoming a qualified medical patient, what are your options for doing so?
 We saved the best for last, so skip there if you just can’t wait to become a legal patient.

 Ask Your Primary Doctor

 The first (and admittedly the most intimidating) option you have to get a doctor’s recommendation for cannabis is to ask your primary physician.
 If they can at least have an honest discussion about how cannabis might be beneficial for your condition, you’re on the right track to getting a recommendation from them.

 But, unfortunately, even with Prop 64 on the ballot and medical marijuana having been long-established in California, the majority of traditional doctors here still won’t write you a recommendation for marijuana, and some people have stories of completely severed relationships with their doctor just because they posed the question.

 So, before you muster up the courage to ask your doctor directly, and risk potential consequence, understand that you have two other options.

 Visit a Medical Marijuana Doctor Evaluation Center

 With the sad reality being that most American physicians don’t write patients recommendations for cannabis, a new type of specialized doctor has emerged, a “cannabis specialist” if you will.

 These medical marijuana doctors go by many names — 420 doctors, pot doctors, weed doctors, mmj doctors, green doctors, prop 215 doctors, the list goes on and on.
 And while some are noticeably more legitimate than others, they all cater to the massive California population who want to use cannabis legally by getting their med card.

-You search Google for “medical marijuana evaluations near me,” which brings up a few local listings on Yelp or Weedmaps.
+You google “medical marijuana evaluations near me,” which brings up a few local listings on Yelp or Weedmaps.
 You scroll through your options, check out the reviews (some of which seem fake), and ultimately end up choosing by means of whoever picks up the phone when you call.